 The FFK partnership with the Bureau of Parks and Lands continued to involve contracted management services.
 FFK staff worked the fee collection booth, provided interpretive tours for school children and visitors, traffic/parking control and provided staff for the Penobscot Narrows Observatory.
 In addition, FFK provided bookkeeping, marketing and special event management services for BPL.

-The total operational season visitor attendance at Fort Knox and the Penobscot Narrows Observatory was 81,389, during 2010.
-Attendance totals were up 4% from the previous year.
+The total operational season visitor attendance at Fort Knox and the Penobscot Narrows Observatory was 70,420, during 2011.
+Attendance totals were down 13% from the previous year.
 Adding in Friends’ sponsored special events such as Fright at the Fort boosted overall attendance to 80,784.
 An interesting statistical comparison is found from a report issued by the Maine Tourism Association’s report of Visitor Center numbers, which were down 12%, in 2011.

-Interesting attendance statistics for 2010 are bulleted below:
+Interesting Fort/Observatory attendance statistics for 2011 are bulleted below:

-* Over all exempt use (non paying admission) was up 11%.
+* Over all exempt use (non paying admission) was down 17%.
 Exempt use includes Maine senior citizens; children under age 5, school groups, social service programs and season pass holders.

-* Non-resident adult visitors dropped 7% for the observatory while non-resident seniors rose 2%.
+* Non-resident adult visitors were up 3% for the observatory while non-resident seniors dropped 2%.

-* Exempt school student visitation increased by 22%.
+* Exempt school student visitation decreased by 17%.